mathiasschindler-regionh-bad/caboodle-console-selenium-test-bulk-generator/README.md

 pip install -r requirements.txt
 ```
 though this should probably be changed to using a virtual environment, to avoid polluting the main Python environment.

+### Future Improvements
+- [ ] Add project to VDI Windows Task Scheduler for recurrent automatic executions.
+- [ ] Add requirement to only push deployment scripts if source version is <4 versions older than target.
+Requires a way to fetch current target version however.